Ayushmann13479/404-BNF/README.md

 # 404-BNF
-A E-Commerce website with modern clothing.
+A E-Commerce website for modern clothing.